-Prior to coming to China, Michele was a Managing Director-level investment banker based in London.
-Over more than a decade between London and Wall Street, Michele has worked in Europe, Latin America, Eastern Europe in the most prestigious investment banks such as Merrill Lynch, Bank of America, DLJ, Schroders as co-head of European Telecom Research and Head of Latin America Telecom Research.
+Prior to China, Mr Geraci was an investment banker based in London.
+Over more than a decade between London and Wall Street, he worked in Europe, Latin America, Eastern Europe in investment banks such as Merrill Lynch, Bank of America, DLJ, Schroders as co-head of European Telecom Research and Head of Latin America Telecom Research.

-Before starting his career in Finance, Michele worked as an electronic engineer in the Satellite planning manager division of British Telecom, London.
+Before starting his career in finance, Mr Geraci worked as an electronic engineer in the Satellite planning manager division of British Telecom, London.
 He took part in the design of Eutelsat satellites that are used today to broadcast TV to Europe.

-Michele holds an MBA from the M.I.T.
-Sloan School of Management, and an M-Eng in electronic engineering from the University of Palermo, Italy.
-He can speak Italian, English, Chinese as well as Spanish and some French.
+Mr Geraci holds an MBA from the M.I.T.
+Sloan School of Management, under the guidance and friendship of Prof Modigliani and Rudy Dornbusch and an undergraduate degree in electronic engineering from the University of Palermo, Italy, with one year spent at UCL as exchange student.
+He speaks Italian, English, Chinese as well as Spanish and some French.